BenedictJunMa/benedictjunma.github.io/_pages/teaching.md

 **Massachusetts Institute of Technology**

-I am an Instructor in the MIT SCM Master's Program.
+I was an Instructor in the MIT SCM Master's Program.

   - SCM.
 250: Analytical Methods for Supply Chain Management --- Fall 2024